 Young Hearts premiered at the 2020 Slamdance Film Festival and will now be in select theaters and on VOD starting on February 12, via Blue Fox Entertainment.
+[UPDATE: The film is now available to stream on HBO Max and Hoopla.]
 We talked to writer/co-director Sarah Sherman and co-director Zachary Ray Sherman about their collaboration process, working with a young cast, the representation of teenagers on film, and more.

 COLIN McCORMACK: When you guys were growing up, were you involved in the arts or acting from a young age?